jphamre/Chow-classes-of-matroids-and-standard-Young-tableaux/README.md

 ## chowclass.sage
 Computing the chow class of matroids.
 There are spesific functions for different classes of matroids:
-- snake matroids, ScSnake
+- snake matroids: ScSnake
-- connected lattice path matroids, ScLPM
+- connected lattice path matroids: ScLPM
-- nested matroids, ScNested
+- nested matroids: ScNested
-- any matroid using nestedbasis, Sc.
+- any matroid using nestedbasis: Sc.

 Each function has the same options for different types of outputs (see the example function):
 - Sc(M) = Sc(M) as a symmetric function